All Flashcards

 They informed early feminist movements by highlighting the intersection of race and gender oppression.

-How do men's and women's slave narratives compare in their focus?
+How do men's and women's slave narratives differ in their focus?

-Women: Domestic life, motherhood, maintaining dignity amidst sexual exploitation.
+Women: Domestic life, motherhood, dignity amidst sexual exploitation.
 Men: Autonomy, reclaiming manhood, physical resistance.

-Compare resistance vs. accommodation strategies used by enslaved women.
+Compare resistance and accommodation strategies used by enslaved women.

-Resistance: Fighting back, abortion-inducing plants, infanticide, running away, hiding.
-Accommodation: Adhering to gender norms to appeal to white readers.
+Resistance: Fighting back, abortion-inducing plants, infanticide, escape, hiding.
+Accommodation: Adhering to gender norms to gain sympathy.